-During a seven-season stretch, her teams won a Princeton-record 47 consecutive meets, a streak that ended in 2004 at nationally-ranked Pittsburgh.
+During her time coaching at Princeton, Teeter had a seven-season winning stretch, her teams won a Princeton-record 47 consecutive meets, a streak that ended in 2004 at nationally-ranked Pittsburgh.
 Princeton also won five consecutive Ivy League titles during that time period (2000-04).
 While individual successes become a regular part of Princeton’s recent dominance, Teeter proudly always pointed to the team successes.

 Her peers took notice of Teeter’s place in the sport.
 She was honored with the prestigious College Swim Coaches Association “Lifetime Achievement Award” in 2011 and in 2017, the “National Collegiate + Scholastic Trophy“, the highest award given by the organization.
 Teeter earned the American Swimming Coaches Award of Excellence multiple years, including five straight years from 2006 through 2010.
 In 1988 she received the Master Coach Award from the College Swimming Coaches Association for her contributions to collegiate swimming.